Gearank – Music Gear Information for Live Performance or Studio

 Number of Loop Tracks

-Multi-track Loopers offer more control and allow for crafting more complex loops, with the downside that some have extra bulk, a steeper learning curve and added cost.
-This is the looping station type that are usually preferred by guitarists who also sing, and one-man-band performers who want in-depth control over every loop.
+Multi-track Loopers offer more control and allow for crafting more complex loops.
+However, some have extra bulk, a steeper learning curve, and added cost.
+This looping station type is usually preferred by guitarists who also sing and one-man-band performers who want in-depth control over every loop.

 Connectivity